pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 {% include image.html url="/portfolio/assets/images/blogs/cryptography/message1_freq.png" description="<strong>Fig. 2</strong>.
 Frequency distribution of letters in message 1" %}

-The frequency graph of message #1, shown in *Fig. 2*, is similar to the frequency graph of any passage in the English language, shown in *Fig. 1*.
+The frequency graph of message 1, shown in *Fig. 2*, is similar to the frequency graph of any passage in the English language, shown in *Fig. 1*.
 We can see that the letter `l` has the highest frequency of occurrence.
 When we compare the *Fig.1* and *Fig. 2*, `l` and `e` have the largest peaks.
 Letter `l` is seven spaces away from `e`.
-So, the key must be seven.
+So, the key must be `7`.
 This encryption is an example of Caesar Cypher, where the messages are encrypted and decrypted using forward and backward shifts, respectively.
 The following example shows how we encrypt a message by shifting every letter by two spaces to get the encrypted message.
 ```
 # Using caesar cypher